 2. Every once in a while we need to take a step back to look at our blog homepage to see if it’s giving us what we’re hoping it is.
 I decided to take a good look at mine, and I’ve made a few aesthetic changes which most people won’t notice, so I’ll tell you what I’ve done and why.

 The first is that RSS feed icon to the right.
 The image is still the same but I changed the feed link.
 It seems that Feedburner is dying and I’ve lost about 70% of my former subscribers from the service.
-There’s talk that Google (they seem to own everything) could be closing it down, so I thought it was a good time to change the feed.
-I also did that because I’m a major user of Flipboard, which is also over there on the right, and you won’t always get it right when you go to add a site you want to follow using a Feedburner link.
+There’s talk that Google Plus (they seem to own everything) could be closing it down (which they did), so I thought it was a good time to change the feed.

 Next, I changed my YouTube script to one that more people who visit that site will recognize.
 All people have to do is click on my professional face and they’ll be taken to my channel there.
 It’s not only much more streamlined than before but they dropped their previous iframe format which makes everything look better.